rampopat/charje/README.md

-# CO362 Group 1 (CHARJE)

-Software Engineering Project for Group 1:
-Crowd-sourcing agent-based machine learning algorithms using prediction marketplaces implemented on a blockchain
+# Crowd-sourcing agent-based machine learning algorithms using prediction marketplaces implemented on a blockchain

-This project is built for the CO362 Software Engineering Project module taken by 3rd year Imperial College London Computing/JMC students.

 ## Background
 Everyday, energy retailers face the challenge of purchasing an optimal amount of energy from energy wholesalers.